josephrexme/josephrex.me/content/cases/styleq.md

 <img src="https://res.cloudinary.com/strich/image/upload/v1638040913/styleq_vbcwq9.jpg" alt="styleq banner">
 </figure>

-StyleQ is a startup based in Milwaukee, WI.
+StyleQ is a startup based in Milwaukee.
 Its goal is to bridge the gap between professional stylists and their customers by helping the customer search for expeerienced stylists.
 For stylists without a shop or designated location to cater to customers, styleQ aims at providing them a location to meet with their customers.